 Lions Clubs are part of community life, in the cities and in the country.
 Clubs are easily identified by their distinctive Logo, the trademark of our International Association, and the 'We Serve'; motto.

 Lions Australia is part of an international association, filled with people who are joined by the common desire to make their communities better, by using their creativity, enthusiasm and energy.
 Membership is open to all people of the community in good standing

-The Lions Club of South Vermont has around 30 members who meet on the first and third Wednesday of each month.
+The Lions Club of South Vermont has around 30 members who meet on the second and fourth Wednesday of each month.

 Many strong friendships both within and outside the club have been established through our activities which are focused on Vermont South and adjoining areas of Melbourne.

 New and prospective members as well as members of other Lions clubs are made to feel welcome at our meetings.
 If you are interested in becoming a member of our Club or another Lions Club click here to contact the Membership Chairman

 For members of other Lions clubs who would like to attend one of our meetings please contact the Club Secretary.

 Vermont South is a suburb in Melbourne, Victoria, Australia, 20 km east from Melbourne's central business district.
 Its Local Government Area is the City of Whitehorse.
 At the 2006 Census, Vermont South had a population of 11,485.
 The eastern boundary of Vermont South is the Dandenong Creek, which travels from the Dandenong Ranges through to Port Phillip.
 The suburb was mostly developed in the late 1970s and early 1980s, after developers bought the local apple orchards in the area.